}

 What If Your Camera Won't Scan?

-Try Google Lens or a third-party scanner.
+• Try Google Lens or a web-based scanner.
 If your default Camera app consistently fails, Google Lens tends to be more forgiving.
 On iPhone, the Code Scanner in Control Center is often more sensitive than the regular Camera app.
+You can also use FreeQR's web scanner from any browser — upload a photo or screenshot of the code and it decodes it instantly.

 Quick Troubleshooting Reference